Skip to main content

 Trump’s team says the goal is no Iranian nuclear bomb, fewer missiles, and less trouble from proxies.
 But reports show the demands are very tough for Iran to accept.
 Without a clear “win” definition, the US might hit targets, declare victory, then watch Iran rebuild slowly.
 Public support drops when people ask: “What did we really achieve?”

 In his speeches, Trump talks tough.
 But advisers say he leans toward limited action first.
 Still, if talks fail, pressure grows to do more.
 The military is ready now, but it cannot wait forever.
 Ships and planes cost money to keep in place.
 Part 5: Lessons from the Past and the 2025 WarWe learned from history.
 The 2025 Twelve-Day War with Israel and US help showed Iran’s limits.
-Its air defenses failed in places.
+Its air defences failed in places.
 Nuclear sites took heavy damage.
 But Iran did not collapse.
 It fired back with missiles and kept fighting through proxies.

 The US and Israel managed escalation better than many expected.
 Retaliation was not total war.
 That gives hope for controlled strikes now.
 But experts warn: Iran feels its “deterrence” is weaker, so next time it may hit harder to save face.